rchavik/megamenu/README.md

 Known Bugs
 -----------

 There are probably lots of them.
-Bug/pull requests welcome.
+Bug reports/pull requests welcome.

 Requirements
 -----------